 AT&T Unlimited Plans

-Until just a few months ago, AT&T plans with unlimited data weren’t a thing.
-That has now changed, and now new subscribers can choose from two such plans, along with three more bundle plans if they also want to add the company’s DirectTV or DirecTV Now television service (AT&T acquired DirecTV for $49 billion in 2014).
+New AT&T customers subscribers can choose from two unlimited plans, and you can also add DirecTV service with one of the AT&T plans.
+(AT&T acquired DirecTV for $49 billion in 2014.)
 All of AT&T’s unlimited plans are generally geared towards families and friends rather than individual users.

 AT&T Unlimited Choice Enhanced plan

-The AT&T Unlimited Choice plan is the cheapest of the carrier’s stand alone smartphone plans with “unlimited” data.
+The AT&T Unlimited Choice Enhanced plan is the cheapest of the carrier’s stand alone smartphone plans with “unlimited” data.
 The company charges $65 a month for just one line, $120 a month for two lines, $140 a month for three lines and $160 a month for four lines.
-Each additional line can be added for $20 a month, for up to 10 lines.
+Each additional line after that can be added for $30 a month, for up to 10 lines.

 Even though you are supposed to have unlimited fast data with the Choice Enhanced plan, AT&T says it could cut down data speeds at any time during busy times.
 Also, video streaming is limited to just standard resolutions at 1.5 Mbps with this plan.
 On the plus side, you do get unlimited texts from the US to 120 countries, and unlimited calls and texts from US to Canada and Mexico, plus unlimited roaming in Canada and Mexico.
-You can cut off $25 a month from your DirecTV Now bill if you have signed up to use the live TV streaming service.
+You can cut off $15 a month from your DirecTV Now bill if you have signed up to use the live TV streaming service.
 Finally, you can get free access to HBO when you sign up for AT&T Unlimited Plus or Choice.

 AT&T Unlimited Plus Enhanced plan